phalcon-orphanage/docs/pl/reference/views.rst

     }

 The setVar allows us to create view variables on demand so that they can be used in the view template.
-The example above demonstrates how to pass the $postId parameter to the respective view template.
+The example above demonstrates how to pass the :code:`$postId` parameter to the respective view template.

 Hierarchical Rendering
 ----------------------